opsdroid/opsdroid/docs/configuration.md

 - Linux: `/home/<User>/.cache/opsdroid/log`
 - Windows: `C:\Users\<User>\AppData\Local\opsdroid\Logs\`

-If you are using one of the default paths for your log you can run the command `opsdroid logs` to open the logs with your favorite editor (taken from the environment variable `EDITOR`) or the default editor vim.
+If you are using one of the default paths for your log you can run the command `opsdroid logs` to print the logs into the terminal.

 ```yaml
 logging: